francopub/francopub.github.io/blog/_posts/2017-04-04-Automating-Contracts.md

 published: true
 ---

-Currently working on automating contract generation.
-I have to juggle multiple authors and their contracts, so I thought it'd be better to automate them so I can prevent errors and make things a little simple.
+I have to juggle multiple authors and their contracts, so I thought it'd be better to automate those contracts so I can prevent errors and have uniformity throughout.
 Ideal workflow:

 - Receive info from routing editors, specifically
 	- Author name